-NFI fieldwork samples squares are located within the bounds of the NFI woodland map.
-The NFI stratifies the area within each 1 hectare sample square into forest and nonforest and the forested area/s within the sample square are further stratified by the type of woodland present into distinct woodland stands.
-Within each forest stand information on tree species, tree age, management regime and data to assess each of the 15 WEC indicators described above was collected (see complimentary methodology report).
-Additionally, individual stands were vertically stratified into several layers or storeys if tree height widely differed and formed distinct bands of tree heights.
+The NFI stratifies the area within each 1 hectare sample square into forest and nonforest.
+The forested area/s within the sample square are further stratified by the type of woodland present, into distinct woodland stands.
+Within each forest stand information on tree species, tree age, management regime and data to assess each of the 15 WEC indicators (as described above) was collected (see complementary methodology report).
+Additionally, individual stands were vertically stratified into several layers, or storeys, if tree height widely differed and formed distinct bands of tree heights.
+See appendix for an illustrative diagram of a sample square.